 Step One: Add everything to Food Processor or Blender

 Blend, stopping to scrape down the bowl a few times, and you’re done!

-This makes a generous portion of hummus (2 cups!).
-Perfect for sharing.
+This makes a generous portion (2 cups!).
+Perfect for sharing!
 Or not :).

 A quick note before I go: If you want an especially smooth hummus, gently rub the chickpeas with your fingertips after rinsing to remove the skins, and/or use your blender instead of a food processor.